Native American Heritage Month

 Violence between Native Americans and the Dutch colonists—and later, the English, too, as “New Amsterdam” became “New York”—would increase throughout the 1600s.
 These conflicts eventually resulted in forced removal of the Lenape who were not killed by warfare or disease.
 Having been forced out of New York, today, most of their descendants live either in Oklahoma or Ontario, Canada.

 However, their legacy is ever-present in the names of the neighborhoods now situated on the land that was taken from them.
 Historical records show that Manhattan itself was once called "Manna-hata"–a word from the Lenape language, Munsee.
 The Canarsie neighborhood is named for the tribe that once resided in present-day Brooklyn.
-Other now-familiar names—like Gowanus, Jamaica, and Mosholu, for example—are also thought to have evolved from various Native American words.
+Other now-familiar names of places across the five boroughs—like Gowanus and Jamaica, for example—are also believed to have evolved from various Native American words.

 Learn more about the many ways you can join us in celebrating Native American Heritage Month this year by checking out the resources below—including reading lists, lesson plans, and upcoming virtual and in-person events for the whole family to enjoy.